joostvdg/tap-workshops/docs/apps/external-service.md

 tags: [tap, kubernetes, spring, java, spring-boot, mysql, crossplane]
 ---

+In this workshop, we onboard an Application into TAP that depends on an external database.

+For this to work well, we need to support the following:
+* Ability to have a database during testing
+* Ability to inject connection details to external database

+For the first, we need to customize our Supply Chain.
+The latter is supported in TAP via the Services Toolkit component, leveraging Crossplane and Service Binding Spec to do so.

 ## Checks

 - [ ] I am able to register API Documentation for a Workload in TAP GUI